 - Eat homemade meals as much as possible.
 Planning ahead really facilitates this.
 It helps us to avoid impromptu decisions to eat out or order in when we already have a meal ready to eat, or the ingredients to quickly whip up a meal, or something from the freezer to simply defrost.

-- Minimize processed food.
+- Minimize processed vegan products.
 There are quite a few vegan packaged goods that are really convenient and help us eat better.
 But they are optional, and can increase our grocery bills.
 Examples include: granola bars, cereal, yogurt, cheese, and frozen goods like burgers.
 If we’re so inclined, we can make these items ourselves from scratch.

 - Shop for produce at discount grocery stores.
 Examples in Ontario include No Frills, FreshCo and Food Basics.
 We find the produce to be significantly cheaper than the regular stores and just as (or nearly) as good.